 What will the composition of the REC be for the elections?

-Currently the region is organised into five sub-regions, from which two CLP representatives were elected at the 2018 SE Regional Conference: Berkshire and Surrey, Oxfordshire and Buckinghamshire, Kent, and Sussex.
+Currently the region is organised into five sub-regions, from which two CLP representatives were elected at the 2018 SE Regional Conference: Berkshire and Surrey, Oxfordshire and Buckinghamshire, Hampshire and Isle of Wight, Kent, and Sussex.
 However, the changes to REC standing orders mean that an additional seven CLP positions will be elected this year, as well as positions for a BAME representative, women’s representative, LGBT representative, and disabled representative (in addition to the existing Young Labour rep).
 The numbers of trade union positions will also increase from 8 to 14.
 The current REC will decide how the sub-region boundaries will need to change to accommodate the expanded number of CLP representatives at the next REC meeting in June 2020.

 How will SE REC CLP representatives be elected?

 South East CLP REC representatives will be elected at the regional conference later in 2020.
 The CLP reps will be elected by delegates from CLPs within the respective sub-regions.
 The voting weights of CLPs and affiliates to the conference should mirror Annual Conference, and the number of delegates permitted should be relative to the size of the nominating Party unit.
 CLPs will be expected to elect delegates to the Regional Conference, and nominate candidates in the months prior to the Regional Conference, probably in the summer of 2020.

 Meanwhile the Chair and Vice Chair shall be elected by delegates to regional conference from amongst the membership of this REC.
 At least one of the chair or vice positions shall be a woman with at least 50% of all other officer positions being held by a woman.
 No chair or vice chair should serve in that position for more than one term.

 What else does the SE Regional Conference do?